alirezarezaeikalat/Css-Flexbox/readMe.txt

   b. every direct child element become flex item
-      and by becoming flex item they come next to each other (even the block) (min-width is important flex items) (Flex items by default don't have any width)
+      and by becoming flex item they come next to each other (even the block) (min-width is important flex items) (Flex items by default don't have any width or height)

 2. Using flex-grow: num; to give the growth rate of each flex item (some how it is like the number of the columns)